 Your niche is also important.
 Aside from writing about what you enjoy, you might also want to consider what people want to read.
 If you've ever done a Google search on a topic and nothing shows up for a particular idea or recipe, you might have a good shot at traffic.
 Why?
 Clearly there is a lack of information out there.

 Blogging with a $0 budget

-If you have hopes of making some money off of your blog or make it big like these guys, then you’ll have to invest a little to get a more.
+If you have hopes of making some money off of your blog, then you'll have to invest a little to get a more.
 Blogging in the beginning like anything is a labor of love.
-If you do not truly love what you are doing, you won’t stick with it.
-You don’t have to post everyday.
-But you shouldn’t go months without activity and hope for a good result.
+If you do not truly love what you are doing, you won't stick with it.
+You don't have to post everyday.
+But you shouldn't go months without activity and hope for a good result.

 Some of my earliest free resources I found are: